Omar Donia, commissioned by Susan Mains

 The team of Grenada has also created a video for the ‘Artists Practices Project’.
 As soon as it’s available, I will add the link here.

-If you want to know more about the Art Biennale 2017 and the other national participations, this overview page is a good starting point.
+If you want to know more about the Art Biennale 2017 and the other national participations, this overview page is a good starting point or you can read my post ‘What to expect from the Art Biennale 2017’.
 If you want to be informed about new pavilions being added to the site, you can subscribe to The Venice Insider biweekly newsletter.